ashispati/ar-vae/docs/overview.md

 ### Experimental Results
-We compare the performance of our model against the [beta-VAE](https://pdfs.semanticscholar.org/a902/26c41b79f8b06007609f39f82757073641e2.pdf) model using datasets from both image and music domains.
+We compare the performance of our model against the [beta-VAE](https://pdfs.semanticscholar.org/a902/26c41b79f8b06007609f39f82757073641e2.pdf) model using datasets from both image and music domains using a wide range of quantitative and qualitative evalution methods.

-**Latent Space Disentanglement**

-Disentanglement of latent spaces is evaluated using several objective metrics (higher is better).
-The box plots below show the results for all the four datsets considered.
-AR-VAE scores better than the baseline across different metrics.

 **Manipulation of Image Attributes**